Dying Declaration of Love

-- Bosco and Lisbon, anyone?.
+- The Mentalist: Bosco and Lisbon, anyone?.
 So damn tragic.

-- In Castle, (warning: major S3 season finale spoilers follow!)
+- (Warning: major S3 season finale spoilers follow!)
 Beckett is shot during her eulogy at Montgomery's funeral.
 Castle pleads with her not to leave him, then finally says "I love you," just before she falls unconscious.
 Her Plot Armor will save her, but only time will tell how the rest of the trope plays out.

 - Beckett gets her turn in the fifth season episode "Still" when she accidentally steps on a pressure-plate that triggers a bomb.
 When there doesn't seem to be a way to diffuse the bomb, she demands that everyone else leave to avoid the explosion.
 When Castle is about to leave, she tells him "Castle, I love you."
 Castle then returns with the detonator, not wanting Beckett to face death alone.
 They end up pulling off a Million-to-One Chance to save her.

 - There's an unusual one in the Agents of S.H.I.E.L.D.
 Season 1 finale when Fitz, about to pull a Heroic Sacrifice to save Simmons, tries to overcome her refusal to co-operate on the basis that he's her best friend by telling her that he's come to see her as more than that.
 (Unusual in that the wording is ambiguous because he still can't quite spit it out, though she gets the message easily enough, for once.)
 She still refuses to let him die, but he ends up in a coma in time for the season break.